Home History Geography Polity General Science Indian Economy Grammar

 Explanation:

-• The Finance Ministry of India
+• the Ministry of Finance, Government of India

-• The Reserve Bank of India
+• the Reserve Bank of India

-• Correct Option: C [ The Reserve Bank of India ]
+• Correct Option: C [ the Reserve Bank of India ]

 Explanation: